chesterlintw/conf-docs/suse-lab-conf/2019/proceeding/openbmc.md

 for BMC firmware development.
-Unlike the traditional BMC LINUX solutions have lots of proprietary codes, openBMC can be a standard and all designs or changes must be reviewed based on common principles, which enhance reliability and compatibity of firmware with other systems or services.Since there are more and more cloud providers participate in OpenBMC development, it's a good opportunity to talk about this new framework and how it would affect server management in the future.**
+Unlike the traditional BMC LINUX solutions have lots of proprietary codes, openBMC can be a standard and all designs or changes must be reviewed based on common principles, which enhance reliability and compatibity of firmware with other systems or services.
+Since there are more and more cloud providers participate in OpenBMC development, it's a good opportunity to talk about this new framework and how it would affect server management in the future.**

 ## 1. Baseband Management Controller (BMC)
-BMC is a micro-system embedded in server boards, which is widely adopted by data center products.
-It connects with a variety of components inside a server so that system managment software can monitor, configure and manage hardware and firmware resources via BMC.
+BMC is a micro-system embedded in server boards, which is widely adopted by server, data-center and IPC industries.
+It connects with a variety of components inside a system so that system managment software can monitor, configure and manage hardware and firmware resources via BMC.
 BMC can also apply firmware update to these components, which increases the efficiency of data center management so that new settings or security patches can be deployed quickly and massively.

 ### 1.1 Hardware Interfaces
-BMC has strong connectivity with hardware components, which uses hundreds of IO pins to connect with many devices inside the server.
-It also has common channels such as dedicated/shared LANs, I2C, SPI, SDIO, USB, ADC, LPC, eSPI, PCIe, .. and so on.
+BMC has strong connectivity, which uses hundreds of IO pins to connect with many hardware components based on common channels such as dedicated/shared LANs, I2C, I3C, SPI, SDIO, USB, ADC, LPC, eSPI, PCIe, .. and so on.
 To communicate with devices, BMC supports different protocols such as KCS, BT, SMBus, PMBus, MCTP, NC-SI or PLDM.

 ### 1.2 Software Interfaces.
    * **IPMI 2.0** [1] is one of major managment protocol used in BMC firmware